rueedlinger/teal/README.md

 ### Docker Container

-run the app
+To start up the whole app just build and run the container with `docker compose`.

 ```bash
 docker compose up --build
 ```

+### Testing

-run tests inside the docker container
+To run the pytest inside the docker container just pass the env `TEAL_TEST_MODE=true`.
+When you want to pass pytest arguments you can use the env `TEAL_PYTEST_ARGS`.

 ```bash
 docker compose run --build --name teal_pytest --rm -e TEAL_TEST_MODE=true teal